ericthogo4/ReminderApp/README.md

 # ReminderApp

-Reminder app is a free and quick app that enables users to set reminders for tasks using alarms and notifications.
+Reminder App is a free and quick app that enables users to set reminders for tasks using alarms and notifications.
 It is available offline.

 It allows one to set reminders related to:
 •	Exams